 21+ Awesome Reasons Why We Should Recycle More

 Accumulation of waste is not just a problem for a single nation; it’s a global problem.
-If waste is allowed to accumulate unabated, humans might run out of locations to bury synthetic waste, or the waste might bring devastating effects to the environment, which is happening unknowingly by the way through global warming.
+If waste is allowed to accumulate unabated, humans might run out of locations to bury synthetic waste, or the waste might bring devastating effects to the environment, which is already happening through global warming.

 Recycling greatly minimizes carbon emissions, commonly referred to as greenhouse gasses.
 If these wastes were not recycled, they would end up being combusted, emitting dangerous greenhouse gasses.

-Whatever be your opinion on global warming, a lot of people converge to the idea that everyone needs to play a role in minimizing the effects of pollution and emissions.
-Research studies suggest that a single tree can get rid of 250 pounds of carbon dioxide from the atmosphere every year.
+Plus, research studies suggest that a single tree can eliminate 250 pounds of carbon dioxide from the atmosphere every year.
 Recycling is needed to save more trees to ensure a well-balanced level of carbon dioxide.

 4. Reduces Air Pollution